 The Faculty of Management (BW) trains large numbers of young people through its two very successful “Industrial Management/Automobile Industry (TAB)” and “International Industrial Management (TBB)” Bachelor degree programmes and also through its “Innovation Management (IMM)” Master’s programme.
 Graduates of these programmes are subsequently employed in different sectors of international business and industry.
 Their excellent training and the good reputation of the university which this engenders mean their skills enable them to rise to senior management positions in business and industry.

 The faculty shows itself to be future oriented as far as research with third-party funding is concerned.
-Research is undertaken on topical subjects in cooperation with the Institute of Sustainable Energy Engineering and Mobility (INEM), the Competence Center for Energy and Information Technology Mobility Interfaces (KEIM), and the Faculty of Social Work, Health Care and Nursing Sciences (SAGP) at Esslingen University of Applied Sciences, as well as further external partners from industry.
+Research is undertaken on topical subjects in cooperation with the Institute for Sustainable Energy Technology and Mobility (INEM), the Competence Center for Energy and IT Mobility Interfaces (KEIM), and the Faculty of Social Work, Health Care and Nursing Sciences (SAGP) at Esslingen University of Applied Sciences, as well as further external partners from industry.

 In response to a call for applications issued by the Baden-Württemberg Ministry for Science, Research and the Arts, a research application was submitted for the “Reallabor Stadt” research project.
 One of the key aspects of this application was the issue of “Mobility” – the new research focus of Esslingen University of Applied Sciences.
 The research application submitted to “FH Impuls” as part of the research funding for universities of applied sciences also addresses the issue of mobility: “How can mobility in the Neckar region be made more efficient and resource friendly - paying due consideration to all of society’s needs and by utilising intelligent networks?”